-It has been almost 30 years since Frances H. Staunton turned over her 1,720-acre mountain ranch to the State of Colorado, stipulating that it was "to be preserved in perpetuity" as a state park.
+Frances H. Staunton turned over her 1,720-acre mountain ranch to the State of Colorado, stipulating that it was "to be preserved in perpetuity" as a state park.
 On May 18, 2013, her vision for the land became reality.
-Her namesake park, Staunton State Park, will be a mecca for rock climbers, hikers, mountain bikers and anglers!
+Her namesake park, Staunton State Park, is a mecca for rock climbers, hikers, mountain bikers and anglers.

-The 3,800 acre park will open for picnicking, wildlife viewing, hiking, horseback riding, mountain biking, rock climbing, fishing, photography, outdoor education, geo-caching, geological studies, botanical studies, as well as multi-use trails and hiker-only trails.
+The 3,800 acre park is for picnicking, wildlife viewing, hiking, horseback riding, mountain biking, rock-climbing, fishing, tenting, photography, outdoor education, geo-caching, geological studies, botanical studies, as well as multi-use trails and hiker-only trails.

 TRAILS AT STAUNTON STATE PARK: The only way to experience the park is by getting out on the trails.
 There are a variety of trails available to hike, bike or horseback ride.
 All trails are natural surface and vary in their degree of difficulty.
 Hikes range in length from a short 2-mile loop to a full day of exploring.

-TECHNICAL ROCK CLIMBING: This area had been known to climbers for decades; however, development was nonexistent.
-In 2012 as the Park was being developed over 60 routes were established (5.3 to 5.12+).
-There are a dozen sport routes.
+TECHNICAL ROCK-CLIMBING: This area had been known to climbers for decades; however, development was nonexistent.
+In 2012 as the Park was being developed, over 60 routes were established (5.3 to 5.12+).
+There are over a dozen sport routes.
 Most routes are at Staunton Rocks.
 Elk Creek Spires and Lion's Head have not been changed.

 PICNICKING: Single picnic tables are available near most parking areas on a first come first served basis.
 Staunton has one group picnic site that is available by reservation only, call the park directly.

-The Park location sits divided between Park and Jefferson counties, in Pine, Colorado, 40 miles southwest of downtown Denver, north of US Highway 285 and about 6 miles west of Conifer
+LOCATION: The Park location sits divided between Park and Jefferson counties, in Pine, Colorado, 40 miles southwest of downtown Denver, north of US Highway 285 and about 6 miles west of Conifer.

 - Elevation: 8278 feet above sea level.